ttompost/In-vitro-method-for-information-calculation/Lantyer_datanote_examples/README.md

-# In vitro method for information calculation
+# Analyze frozen noise data using the in vitro method for information calculation
-Analyze frozen noise data from da Silva Lantyer, A.*, Calcini, N.*, Bijlsma, A.*, Zeldenrust, F., Scheenen, W. J. J., Celikel, T. (under review) A databank for intracellular electrophysiological mapping of the adult somatosensory cortex.
+Analyze frozen noise data from: <br />
+da Silva Lantyer, A., Calcini, N., Bijlsma, A., Zeldenrust, F., Scheenen, W. J. J., Celikel, T. (under review) A databank for intracellular electrophysiological mapping of the adult somatosensory cortex.
 GigaScience

 Using the method as described in: <br />
 Zeldenrust, F., de Knecht, S., Wadman, W. J., Denève, S., Gutkin, B., Knecht, S. De, Denève, S. (2017).